Taking trains is the most common way to travel in Japan, so knowing how to do it properly will be useful for your future trips.

 a) At the counter

-Although it will be simpler if you purchase tickets at the counters, some stations don’t have them.
+Although purchasing tickets at the counters will be simpler, some stations don’t have them.
 Also, it can be inconvenient if you travel a lot, so the easier way is to buy the tickets at the ticket machine.

 If you decide to purchase tickets at the counter, you should prepare the information in advance.
-You should write the information on a piece of paper and give it to the ticket agent.
+You should write the information on paper and give it to the ticket agent.

 b) At ticket vending machines